 These methods help to break up restrictive tissue, and they are similar to techniques used in a professional deep tissue massage.

-How Much Pressure to Use (And How to Move)
+How Much Pressure to Apply (and How to Move)

 The most important rule of scar massage is to listen to your body.
 The pressure should be firm enough to engage the tissue, but it should never be painful.
 A good guideline is to work to the point of mild tenderness, but stop if you feel any sharp or significant pain.
 Start with just five minutes a day, focusing on consistency rather than intensity.
 As you massage, remember to take slow, deep breaths.
 This helps relax your abdominal muscles and makes the massage more effective.
 Over time, you’ll notice the tissue becoming more pliable and less tender, which is a great sign of progress.